Aidenwjt/proj-euler-sols/README.md

 ## My Project Euler Solutions and Struggles
 Meant to show @NoahPinel that his solutions
-- have slow runtimes,
+- have slow runtimes, and
-- and that they are cringe
+- are cringe.

 ## 5% Problems Finished
 - 1: Multiples of 3 or 5